15 Delicious Ideas for Leftover Quinoa

 FOLD IT INTO BATTER

 You should know by now that cakes aren’t healthy.
 But there are ways they make them healthier, and adding some cooked quinoa to the batter is one of them.
 Though the grain’s fiber and protein won’t totally negate your sweet treat’s high sugar count, it will help to slow your body’s absorption of the sugar, which will help ward off extreme blood sugar spikes, that can leave your body craving more food.
-For more easy diet hacks that will keep you trim, check out these 50 Best-Ever Weight-Loss Secrets From Skinny People.

 USE IT AS A SALAD TOPPER